Healthcare in Kenya

 Expats will want to steer clear of the government hospitals in Kenya.
 Underfunding has made for poor quality care and poorly staffed facilities, which leads to overcrowding and limited service provision.

-There is a national healthcare plan in Kenya which, theoretically, is for all Kenyans, and all civil servants are required to join, but expats shouldn't bother.
+There is a national healthcare plan in Kenya which, theoretically, is for all Kenyans, and all civil servants are required to join.
+While expats are eligable to take advantage for it, most won't as services are not up to the standard they are accustomed to and it is a bureaucratic nightmare to enroll.
 Private care can be quite good with small but modern health facilities and well-trained medical staff.
 Serious operations, however, should be done outside the country, at hospitals with better equipped facilities.

 Private healthcare facilities in Kenya